Ford moves Escape SUV production to next year

 Ford, which builds Escape vehicles at Louisville plant in Kentucky, had first planned their production last spring, but that was delayed to this summer as the COVID-19 pandemic forced the automaker to shut factories.

-(Reporting by Rama Venkat and Vishal Vivek in Bengaluru; Editing by Arun Koyyur)
+(Reporting by Rama Venkat and Kanishka Singh in Bengaluru; Editing by Arun Koyyur)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.